swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Introduction

-When software engineers look at the source code of an existing application, they want to learn about how the program was implemented technically.
+When software engineers look at the source code of an existing application, they want to understand how the program was implemented technically.
 They do this either because they want to get themselves acquainted with a new code base they never worked with before (e.g., during onboarding of a new team member) or, more often, because someone reported an unexpected application behavior (e.g., the program crashed).
 Inspecting source code at runtime is commonly known as "debugging" [@IEEE_Glossary].
-Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] formalized an iterative process model (see Figure [1](#fig:debugging-process)) by dividing the broader task of debugging into three concrete steps: The engineer uses (i) gathered context information to build a hypothesis on what the problem at hand might be.
+Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] formalized an iterative process model (see Figure [1](#fig:debugging-process)) by dividing the broader task of debugging into three steps: The engineer uses (i) gathered context information to build a hypothesis on what the problem at hand might be.
 They then (ii) instrument the program using appropriate techniques to prove their hypothesis.
 Eventually, they (iii) test the instrumented program.
 If the outcome proves the hypothesis to be correct, the process ends.
 Otherwise, the engineer uses gained insight as input for the next iteration.

 ```{.include}
 content/figures/debugging-process.tex
 ```

 The most basic debugging technique for instrumentation and testing is manually adding print statements to the source code: They generate execution logs when placed across the program's code and allow to reconstruct its runtime behavior.
-Once the number of generated log entries increases, the required amount of work to analyze the logs gets out of hand quickly.
+However, the number of generated log entries increases, the required amount of work to analyze the logs gets out of hand quickly.
 This is why specialized debugging utilities provide tools to interact with a program at runtime: After interrupting program execution with a breakpoint, they allow engineers to inspect stack frames, inspect and modify variables, step through successive source code statements, or resume program execution eventually.
-Furthermore, log points are a specialization of breakpoints; Rather than interrupting the program, they display the value of a specified variable.
+Furthermore, log points are a specialization of breakpoints; Rather than interrupting the program, they print the value of a specified variable.
 These utilities work best with imperative or control-flow-oriented programming languages since they interact with statements and stack frames of the debugged program.

 Modern IDEs enable software engineers to debug programs, no matter what programming language they are implemented with, using one generalized user interface (UI).
 The result is a unified user experience (UX) where debugging support is only a click away.

 However, by integrating control-flow-oriented debugging utilities into their workflows, software engineers face a new problem when working with reactive programming (RP).
-Salvaneschi et al. described this shortcoming of traditional debuggers when confronted with RP in their paper and coined the concept of *RP Debugging* [@Salvaneschi_Mezini_2016].
+Salvaneschi et al. described this shortcoming of traditional debuggers when confronted with RP and coined the concept of *RP Debugging* [@Salvaneschi_Mezini_2016].
 Later, Banken et al. [@Banken_Meijer_Gousios_2018] proposed a solution for debugging RxJS RP programs in an external visualizer utility.

 Alabor et al. [@Alabor_Stolze_2020] examined the RP debugging habits of software engineers in an observational study.
 They replicated the observation by Salvaneschi et al. and observed that even engineers aware of RP debugging tools did not use them.
 Instead, these engineers used manual print statements.